 Effective influencer marketing starts with identifying relevant influencers for your brand.
 Onalytica’s new Discovery platform mines over 200 billion posts a year into a curated database of over 500K global social media influencers, including data from Twitter, Blogs, Instagram, YouTube, Facebook, LinkedIn Profile Links + Demographic Data.
 Our software enables you to identify influencers by topic, demographic or content and includes real-time tracking and measurement reporting to scale your influencer relations.

 The PageRank based methodology we use to extract influencers on a particular topic takes into account the number and quality of contextual references that a user receives.
-We looked at social topical influence as well as topical authority by analyzing both their social engagement on Twitter and how much influencers were referenced in association with business intelligence on Twitter, Instagram, Facebook, YouTube, Forums, Blogs, News and Tumblr content.
+We looked at social topical influence as well as topical authority by analyzing both their social engagement on Twitter and how much influencers were referenced in association with the future of recruitment on Twitter, Instagram, Facebook, YouTube, Forums, Blogs, News and Tumblr content.
 These calculations also take in to account a user’s resonance (engagement) relevance (number of posts on topic) and reach (number of followers).
 If you want to learn more, please read our article that outlines How to identify your target influencers.

 The Future of Recruitment

 Download this free report to learn who are the top 100 influencers in the Future of Recruitment.